techthoughts2/Catesta/docs/Catesta-FAQ.md

                                                  t.psd1           Explicitly specify a list for CmdletsToExport.
 PSUseToExportFieldsInManifest       Warning      ActionsTes 81    Do not use wildcard or $null in this field.
 ```

+### How does Catesta handle help creation?

+Catesta leverages [platyPS](https://github.com/PowerShell/platyPS) for external help creation.

+The *source of truth* for all help in your project is derived from the comment base help in your public functions.
+  * Functions located inside your public folder.

+During the help generation process your functions in the public folders are evaluated and the comment based help is used to create markdown files using [platyPS](https://github.com/PowerShell/platyPS).
+Once these markdown files are created, platyPS is used again to craft an external xml based help filed (common for PowerShell use).

+During the build process all functions are combined into the .psm1.
+All comment based help is stripped at this time and replaced with a reference to the external xml file.

+Your comment based help continues to persist in your public functions folder and remains the source of truth.
+If help is updated or changed, it will be updated on the next build that you run in the same fashion.

+Help workflow:

+Craft excellent comment based help -> Run build -> markdown files generated -> xml file generated from markdown -> functions combined to psm1 -> comment based help stripped in psm1 and replaced with reference to external xml file -> parent level markdown docs updated for easy documentation reading in markdown on your repo.